“Can’t you just see me cruisin’ around DuBois with my girls, singing?”

 “I never had another problem with it.”
 Uncle Earl said as he finished the story.

 “I told the guy I needed a place to store the camper.
 He told me to bring it on over, he’d fix me up.
-So I took it over and move a park home, put me in it’s spot.
+So I took it over and he moved a park home, put me in it’s spot.
 We stayed there til we started full timing.”

 Sold the island property in 1999, lived for a year at Bethpage Campground before they started full time RVing.
-Worked for the Circus.
+Worked for the Circus while RVing.
 They landed in Harlingen when Aunt Nancy needed a knee surgery, and they stayed.